flows-network/docs/blog/telegram-token.md

 tags: [telegram]
 ---

-flows.network supports the Telgeram integration.
-A Telegram bot token is neceessary thing for building telegram bots.
+To build Telegram bots or automate Telegram-related workflows on the flows.network platform, a Telegram bot token is necessary. flows.network supports [Telegram integration](https://flows.network/integration/Telegram), which enables you to create Telegram bots with ease.

 Here's a step-by-step guide on how to get a bot token for Telegram.
 Then you can use this token to create your own telegram bot.